 Data-driven safety verification of stochastic systems via barrier certificates is also studied in~\cite{Ali_ADHS21}.
 Our proposed approach here differs from the one in~\cite{Ali_ADHS21} in three main directions.
 First and foremost, we propose here a compositional data-driven scheme based on small-gain reasoning for the formal estimation of collision risks for multi-agent AVs, whereas the results in~\cite{Ali_ADHS21} only deal with monolithic systems, and accordingly, they are not practical in the case of facing high-dimensional systems.
-Moreover, we propose here a relaxed compositional approach in the case that our compositional conditions are not fulfilled.
-Second, we propose our approaches for both \emph{stochastic} and \emph{non-stochastic} large-scale systems, while the results of~\cite{Ali_ADHS21} are only tailored to stochastic systems.
+Moreover, we propose here a relaxed compositional approach in the case that our compositionality conditions are not fulfilled.
+Second, we propose our approaches for both \emph{stochastic and non-stochastic} large-scale systems, while the results of~\cite{Ali_ADHS21} are only tailored to stochastic systems.
 As the last main contribution, in order to propose our compositional results, we deal here with a non-convex class of robust and scenario optimization programs, whereas the proposed results in~\cite{Ali_ADHS21} are only applicable to convex optimization problems.

 The rest of the paper is organized as follows.
 Section~\ref{Sec: Problem} gives mathematical preliminaries and notation, and formal definitions of stochastic (multi)agent AVs.
 Section~\ref{SBC} provides notions of (sub)barrier certificates.
 Section~\ref{Sec: Data_SBC} is dedicated to data-driven construction of sub-barrier certificates.
-In Section~\ref{Sec: Data}, we propose our solution to establish a formal relation between the optimal value of SOP and that of ROP.
+In Section~\ref{Sec: Data}, we establish a formal relation between the optimal value of SOP and that of ROP.
 Section~\ref{Sec:Com} contains the main compositionality results for multi-agent AVs based on small-gain reasoning.
 In Section~\ref{Sec: Com_Relaxed}, we propose a relaxed version of compositional results in which the compositionality conditions are no longer required.
-We develop our proposed results for \emph{non-stochastic} multi-agent AVs in Section~\ref{Sec: Deterministic}.
-Section~\ref{Sec: Case} finally verifies our approaches over a vehicle platooning.
+We present our results for \emph{non-stochastic} multi-agent AVs in Section~\ref{Sec: Deterministic}.